Close up of two people taking care of paperwork

 If you have an annual turnover of less than $75,000 (or $150,000 for not-for-profits) and are voluntarily registered for GST, you can lodge annually with your income tax return.

-What happens if you miss your due date?
+What happens if I miss my due date?

 Missing the deadlines above can result in 'failure to lodge' (FTL) penalties, which are calculated based on the size of your business and how long it has been since the deadline [4].